theendercore/Hydra/README.md

 - A good amount of the mod can be configured
     - An Option to let the mod turn on automatically

-***Note that I'm planing to add way more features.
-And make this mod more customizable these are just the first public releases***
+## Future of the mod?
+I want to work on adding a lot more features to this mod but im very busy with a lot of stuff.
+So please be patient.

 ## Notes
 This mod is an early Alpha and will have lots of bugs.
 If you find any please report them to me, so I could fix them.<br>And if you want to see any features added please join [my discord](https://discord.gg/KZ5Q364hEg) and suggest them!